-Peter Fritzell, Christina Welinder-Olsson, Bodil Jönsson, Åsa Melhus, Siv Andersson, Tomas Bergström, Hans Tropp, Paul Gerdhem, Olle Hägg, Hans Laestander, Björn Knutsson, Anders Lundin, Per Ekman, Eric Rydman, Mikael Skorpil
+Peter Fritzell, Christina Welinder-Olsson, Bodil Jönsson, Åsa Melhus, Siv G. E. Andersson, Tomas Bergström, Hans Tropp, Paul Gerdhem, Olle Hägg, Hans Laestander, Björn Knutsson, Anders Lundin, Per Ekman, Eric Rydman, Mikael Skorpil

 First Online: 01 October 2019